Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Variables

-Container class for carrying module variables.
+Container class for carrying bundle variables.

 It includes the following properties: